tlienart/Xranklin.jl/docs/syntax/basics.md

 }

-you can also nest blockquotes (make sure you skip a line after the nested block as shown below to separate between the inner nested quote and the outer one):
+You can also nest blockquotes (make sure you skip a line after the nested block as shown below to separate between the inner nested quote and the outer one):

 \showmd{
   > ABC